-A mother once approached Napoleon seeking a pardon for her son.
-The emperor replied that the young man had committed a certain offense twice and justice demanded death.
+The story goes that a mother once approached Napoleon seeking a pardon for her son.
+The emperor replied that the young man had committed a certain offense twice, and justice demanded death.

 "But I don't ask for justice," the mother explained.
 "I plead for mercy."

 "But your son does not deserve mercy," Napoleon replied.

 "Sir," the woman cried, "it would not be mercy if he deserved it, and mercy is all I ask for."

 "Well, then," the emperor said, "I will have mercy."
 And he spared the woman's son.

 Like the son in this story, who of us deserves mercy?
 We are worthy only by God's grace.
 Despite our sinful nature, Christ grants us mercy freely in His infinite love.
 Charles Wesley captures this experience of grace in the hymn “Depth of Mercy.”